 - Answer security questions

-- Provide your PIN or access code for authentication purposes
+- Provide your PIN or password

-Desjardins sends emails, texts and notifications to members and clients
+Desjardins sends emails, texts and notifications